motiwari/BanditPAM/docs/long_desc.rst

 Introduction
 ------------
 Clustering algorithms are ubiquitous in modern data science applications.
-Compared to k-means clustering, k-medoids clustering uses the points in the dataset itself -- the medoids -- as cluster centers and supports arbitrary dissimilarity functions in place of a distance metric.
+Compared to the commonly used k-means clustering, k-medoids clustering uses the points in the dataset itself -- the medoids -- as cluster centers and supports arbitrary dissimilarity functions in place of a distance metric.
 This enables greater interpretability of the cluster centers and the clustering of structured objects.
 Despite its advantages, k-medoids clustering is less popular than k-means due to its computational cost.
 The k-medoids algorithms such as PAM and FastPAM scale quadratically in the dataset size in each iterations but they are still significantly slower than k-means, which scales linearly in dataset size in each iteration.
-In this work, we introduce BanditPAM, a randomized algorithm inspired by techniques from multi-armed bandits, that runs significantly faster than prior k-medoids algorithms and achieves the same clustering results.
+We introduce BanditPAM, a randomized algorithm inspired by techniques from multi-armed bandits, that runs significantly faster than prior k-medoids algorithms and achieves the same clustering results.

 Details
 -------